 For homeowners who will settle for nothing but their perfect dream kitchen (and don’t mind paying the higher price tag), a full custom kitchen remodel may be the way to go.

-These projects are by far the most expensive, take the longest to complete, and add the least value to the home per dollar spent as compared to other types of remodels.
-However, there is nothing quite like walking into your kitchen and having it exactly the way you want it to be.
+These projects are by far the most expensive.
+They also take the longest to complete and add the least value to the home per dollar spent compared to other types of remodels.
+However, there is nothing quite like walking into your kitchen and having it exactly the way you want it.

-Full remodels often involve moving appliance locations and changing the general layout of the kitchen, which in turn means moving electrical and plumbing systems.
-Many remodel projects in this category can also involve increasing the size of the kitchen, or opening up the floor plan.
+Full remodels often involve moving appliance locations and changing the general layout of the kitchen.
+This in turn means moving electrical and plumbing systems.
+Many remodel projects in this category also involve increasing the size of the kitchen, or opening up the floor plan.

 These types of changes require tearing out walls and changing the structural design of the house, which also adds exponentially to the cost of the project.

 Still, if you know how you want your kitchen to look and won’t have it any other way, a fully custom remodel is likely the route for you.